slowrunner/Carl/Projects/Juicer/README.md

 ## juicer.py </br>

-juicer.py manages Carl's batteries by detecting current power mode of Charging, Trickle Charging, or Discharging, and taking required actions of Dock, UnDock, Request Manual Assistance or Shut Down (for memory card safety), based on a set of rules for mode transitions.
+juicer.py manages Carl's batteries by
+ - detecting current power mode of Charging, Trickle Charging, or Discharging,
+ - and taking required actions of Dock, UnDock, Request Manual Assistance
+ - or Shut Down (for memory card safety),
+ - a set of rules for mode transitions.

 This module performs the following:
 1) Maintains last one minute and last 5 minute battery voltage peak,mean,min stats